Alluja-LLC/Messages/Documentation/ImplementationGuide.md

 All of the modifiers are defined in [`MessagesViewModifiers.swift`](../Sources/AllujaMessages/Views/MessagesViewModifiers.swift).

+## Basic Style Changes

+AllujaMessages supports changing the default maximum message width (75% of the view width) and the default corner radius (8.0) through the `.messageMaxWidth()` and `.messageCornerRadius()` modifiers respectively.
+The width modifier is a closure that takes the view's geometry information and returns a `CGFloat`.

 ## Grouping
 AllujaMessages has built-in support for message grouping along with multiple ways to customize it.
 This puts messages together if they fall under a certain rule (changeable by the `configureMessageEndsGroup()` modifier).